Ericsson/ecchronos/docs/CONTRIBUTING.md

 ### Builds

 If you're looking to contribute to ecChronos it is recommended that you sign up on [Travis](https://travis-ci.org/) and [Coveralls](https://coveralls.io/) and enable builds and reports on your own fork of ecChronos.
-The builds required to merge a pull requests are contained within the [Travis configuration](../.travis.yml) and include tests, code coverage as well as PMD checks.
+The builds required to merge a pull request are contained within the [Travis configuration](../.travis.yml) and include tests, code coverage as well as PMD checks.

 All checks needs to pass before merging a pull request.
 The current PMD rules are constantly evolving.